eduardosoliv/chashing-bundle/README.md

 Simple Symfony 2 bundle that implements consistent hashing, one of the most know use case is in distributed caching, but can be used in other cases like shard data across multiple serve.

-The base of this bundle is Flexihash code (https://github.com/pda/flexihash/)
+The base of this bundle is Flexihash code (https://github.com/pda/flexihash/).

 You can read more about consistent hashing in: http://www.tomkleinpeter.com/2008/03/17/programmers-toolbox-part-3-consistent-hashing/

+Forks and pull requests are welcome.

 Requirements
 ------------